kbetts/sc4x-ai-assistant/README.md

 # AI MicroApp (Assistant)

 ## Overview
-This AI MicroApp template is a simple Streamlit application that demonstrates how to integrate AI models with a web interface using Streamlit.
+This AI MicroApp app is based on a template at https://github.com/jswope00/AI-Microapp-Template-Assistant.
+It is a simple Streamlit application that demonstrates how to integrate AI models with a web interface using Streamlit.
 It means that you can build and share AI "MicroApps" as simply as building a form.

 It works with the OpenAI Assistant API and similar.
 An AI Assistant guides the user through "phases" in a conversation-style interaction.